jvns/mtlpytutorial/part5-modules.md

 Modules
 =======

-* programmers hate writing the same code multiple times
-* we especially hate fixing the same bug multiple times
+* Who here likes doing more work than they have to?
-* in other words, we are really big on *reusing* code
+* Yeah, not me.
+Programmers are really big on *reusing* code
 * now you've already seen the most basic element of code reuse: the function
-* functions let you store one sequence of instructions and use it again later, possibly many times
+* functions let you store some code and use it again later, possibly many times
 * the functions we've seen so far all live in the same file as the code calling them -- it's all one script
 * but typically, programmers write many scripts -- each one to do